 - Constructing an Express Lane in each direction between Pecos Street and Table Mesa Drive for BRT, HOV and tolled SOV usage.

 - Reconstructing the general purpose lanes in each direction.

 - Widening the highway to accommodate 12-foot-wide inside and outside shoulders.

 - Replacing the Wadsworth Parkway, Wadsworth Boulevard (at 112th Avenue), Lowell Boulevard and Sheridan Boulevard bridges, and the US 36 bridge over the Burlington Northern Santa Fe Railway.

 - Replacing the Coal Creek bridge, rehabilitating and widening the South Boulder Creek bridge, and widening the McCaslin Boulevard bridge to accommodate a diverging diamond interchange.

 - Installing Intelligent Transportation Systems (ITS) for tolling, transit and traveler information and incident management.

-- Installing a separate commuter bikeway along the entire corridor.
+- Constructing a commuter bikeway along the entire corridor.

-- Adding Bus Rapid Transit (BRT) improvements, including new electronic display signage at stations and bus priority improvements at ramps.
-The improvements also will allow buses to operate on the shoulders of US 36 between interchanges to decrease bus travel time.
+- Adding BRT improvements, including new electronic display signage at stations and bus priority improvements at ramps.
+The improvements will allow buses to operate on the shoulders of US 36 between interchanges for decreased travel times.